ziadoz/assertable-html/README.md

 $element->assertAttributEquals('foo', 'foo');
 ```

 These classes can be useful when you want to perform more advanced custom assertions.
-We'll get to those later!

 The `querySelectorAll()` method returns a `Ziadoz\AssertableHtml\Dom\AssertableElementsList` instance containing every matching element, which allows you to work with the matching elements as an array: